steveshogren/blog-source/source/_posts/2015-11-10-compassionate-interviewing.markdown

 We like this process because it is exactly what our job is like.
 We pair program for a lot of work, and the interview is meant to give candidates a sample of that.
 No one should show up for their first day of work and say, "wait, I actually hate pair programming."
 By thinking through our goals and an "ideal candidate", we were able to design a process that meets those goals.

 I recommend you take an hour to write out your goals and needs.
 Then see how your interview process matches.
 Are you looking for a "human Google"?
 Does your job involve whiteboard coding?
-Would telling the candidate the exact process in advance
+Would telling the candidate the exact process in advance with all the questions let them game the system?
+Because every single interview question I've seen is up on Google to be found and memorized on easy to read lists.
+Does your process require them to spend a lot of time at home?
+Does it take weeks?
+You might be surprised at what you find!